 Report on Invention Utilization “annually”

 Well, for subject inventions, and no more frequently than annually, and only if requested by the federal agency.
-“The Contractor agrees to submit on request periodic reports no more frequently than annually on the utilization of a subject invention or on efforts at obtaining such utilization that are being made by the contractor or its licensees or assignees” (37 CFR 401.14(a)(h)).
-Perhaps the NIH always requests annual reports.
+No doubt the NIH makes it a practice of requesting such reports.
+“The Contractor agrees to submit on request periodic reports no more frequently than annually on the utilization of a subject invention or on efforts at obtaining such utilization that are being made by the contractor or its licensees or assignees” (37 CFR 401.14(h)).

 The impression then of working through this summary slide is that things are presented in a sloppy fashion.
 Perhaps in the talk itself Hammersla provided the necessary nuance.
 The things that stand out, however, are the things that are left out: